What are Tumbled Stones?

-The coarseness of the grit determines the smoothness of the tumbled stones.
-Initially a very coarse grit is used but is then replaced with medium and then fine grit.
-The grit works in the same way as sandpaper, the finer the paper the smoother the end result.
+The smoothness of the tumbled stones is determined by the coarseness of the grit.
+Initially a very coarse grit is used but it's then replaced with medium and then fine grit.
+It works in the same way as sandpaper, the finer the paper the smoother the end result.